Ulcerative Colitis Treatment in Witchita, KS

 Diagnosis and Treatment

-Because ulcerative colitis can often blend in with other inflammatory bowel diseases, your doctor will run a series of tests to rule out any other potential issues.
-After all other possibilities are ruled out, your doctor may perform any or multiple of the following procedures to firmly diagnose:
+Because ulcerative colitis can often blend in with other inflammatory bowel diseases, your gastroenterologist will run a series of tests to rule out any other potential issues.
+After all other possibilities are ruled out, your gastroenterologist may perform any or multiple of the following procedures to firmly diagnose:

 - X-Ray or CT Scan